 An Inner Journey

-The pastor who officiated my wedding ceremony understood this winding journey and chose Abraham’s story for the wedding sermon.
+When I got married, the officiating pastor understood this winding journey and chose Abraham’s story for the wedding sermon.
 As the story goes, God called Abraham to leave his father’s country and go to the land he would be shown.
 And so Abraham went, “even though he didn’t know where he was going”.

 The story could not have been more relevant for the journey my husband and I were about to take.
 In our seven years of marriage we have moved 6 times and changed jobs 9 times between the two of us, wondering where we belong in the world.